majek/fluxcapacitor/README.md

 ### Speeding up

-Fluxcapacitor monitors all the syscalls run by the child processes.
-All the syscalls are relayed to the kernel, as they would work in normal circumstances.
-This operation continues until fluxcapacitor will notice that all the child processes are waiting on recognised time-related syscalls like `poll` or `select`.
+Fluxcapacitor monitors all syscalls run by the child processes.
+All syscalls are relayed to the kernel, as normal.
+This operation continues until fluxcapacitor notices that all the child processes are waiting on recognised time-related syscalls, like `poll` or `select`.
 When that happens, fluxcapacitor decides to speed up the time.
-It advances internal timer and sends a signal (SIGURG by default) to the process that is blocked with the smallest timeout value.
-Fluxcapacitor then is woken up by the kernel to give it a chance to handle the signal to the child.
+It advances the internal timer and sends a signal (SIGURG by default) to the process that is blocked with the smallest timeout value.
+Fluxcapacitor is then woken up by the kernel to give it a chance to pass the signal to the child.
 It swallows the signal and sets the return value of the syscall to look like a timeout had expired.
-See the chart:
+See diagram:

 ```
   child          fluxcapacitor              kernel